 Our suggested way of posting content is called the In-This-Issue (ITI) Approach and it goes as follows:

-- Each issue should have it's own hub, the ITI approach consolidates content and grows engagement.
+Each print issue should have its own hub on your website, the ITI approach consolidates content and grows engagement.

 Engage the Community